Hylje5000/links-miskakyto/docs/azure-ad-setup.md

 3. Open browser dev tools > Console
 4. Look for these log messages:
    - ✅ `🔑 Using access token for custom API authentication`
-   - ✅ `🎯 Token audience should be: api://your-client-id`
+   - ✅ `🎯 Token audience should be: 81f7c571-588d-4a13-be31-3cc8da4bf4fe`

 If you see:
-- ❌ `⚠️ Using ID token as fallback` - Your API isn't properly exposed
+- ❌ `⚠️ Using ID token as fallback` - Your API isn't properly exposed or scope format is incorrect
 - ❌ `❌ Custom API access token acquisition failed` - Check permissions and consent

+**Note**: When using a single app registration for both frontend and backend, the frontend requests tokens using the scope `{client-id}/.default` (without the `api://` prefix).

 ### Debug API Authentication